Complying with UK Building Regulations on Windows and Doors in Existing Homes (Updated for 2022)

 Access our full technical guide: Complying with the 2022 Window & Door Building Regulations

-In our previous blog we discussed the different ways of ensuring you comply with the building regulations in England on new homes, this second volume looks at the building regulations that apply when replacing windows and doors in existing homes.
+In our earlier blog we discussed the different ways of ensuring you comply with the building regulations in new homes, this second blog in the series looks at the building regulations that apply when replacing windows and doors in existing homes.

-Let’s start with an overview of the current building regulations that apply to replacement windows and doors.
+Let’s start with an overview of the new 2022 building regulations that apply to replacement windows and doors.

 Approved Document B1 – Fire Safety

 This building regulation, a feature since 2010 is concerned with the need for windows and doors to provide suitable escape routes out of the home in the event of a fire.

 Approved Document F – Ventilation (new for June 2022)

 New for 2022 to existing homes this building regulation is concerned with the circulation of fresh air in a home to prevent overheating, the build-up of toxins in the air and the reduction of damp and mould.

 Complying with the revised 2022 building regulations on replacement windows and doors